Ihor16/Spending-Organizer/README.md

 13. See my default category highlighted so that I can remember this category is default after renaming it
 14. See all my records with default category highlighted so that I see I should assign them
 15. Exit or open a new file without saving my current one if I didn't make any changes to it
-16. See if I saved my changes by checking the 'Save' option in the menu (if it's disabled, then my changes are saved)
+16. See if I saved my changes by checking my current filename (if I see * in front of it, my changes are not saved)
 17. See file I'm editing
 18. Use shortcuts to edit my spending list quickly
 19. Build a bar chart of my spending by category, by month, or by day